correctomatic/correctomatic-in-a-box/README.md

 Modify hosts file

 ## Running the playbook

-TO-DO
+[Install ansible](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html), you will need it to run the playbook.
+Usually done with `pipx install --include-deps ansible`.

+Run the playbook:
 ```sh
 ansible-playbook playbook.yml
 ```

-## Configure the private registry
+## Working with the private registry

-TO-DO: access the registry from your machine
+The correctomatic works with a private registry (usually, the correction images are kept private) There is another file with [documentation on the private registry](README_registry.md)

 ## Development